International-Data-Spaces-Association/metadata-broker-open-core/README.md

 - **Maven**: Maven 3.6.3 or later should be installed in your local environment to build the docker image

 ## 4  Installation Guide
+This part aims to aid IT administrators or developers in the installation of the IDS Metadata Broker.
+Metadata Broker is still actively maintained by Fraunhofer IAIS.
+If any problem arises while following the installation guide, please get in touch with the email provided at the end of this file.

 ### 4.1 Prepare The SSL Certificate
 For the SSL certificate, you need to have these two files: